Life-saving Things

 Simplicity makes space for gratitude.

-With each year, I become more and more (and more!) grateful for living rooms overflowing with loved ones and the messy kitchens and tired bodies that come with all of the festivities.
+With each year, I become more and more (and more!) grateful for living rooms overflowing with loved ones, the messy kitchens and tired bodies that come with all of the festivities.

 Each breath, every moment together, is an actual gift.